JesseCook/Allay/Documentation/SprintOnePlan.md

 ### Task listing, organized by user story
 * As someone with depression and/or anxiety, I want a way to be able to track my symptoms, so that I can objectively look at what helps and what does not.
+  * Familiarize ourselves with coding in Swift, and working in the Xcode enviroment.
+  * Build basic UI.
+  * Create a list format, where the user can input things they want to track.
+  * Maintain user data, so that their list does not disappear when they exit the app.
+  * For each item tracked, maintain a list of days where the user can input data about that item.
+* As someone with depression and/or anxiety, I want to be able to assign a quick numeric weight to how I am feeling each day, so that I do not have to keep an extensive log each day.
+  * Create ranking system, so that every day the user can assign a value to how they're feeling regarding a specific symptom.
+  * Make sure that the visual representation of the rank each day is clean, and does more than just boil down their emotion to a number.
+  * Calculate the average severity of a symptom given how they've felt each day.
+  * Maintain the data that the user inputs for each day.

+### Team Roles
+* Jesse Cook: Developer
+* Kiran Gunasekaran
+* Kasia Sayles
+* Nicolas Auld

+### Initial Task Assignment
+* Jesse
+  * Familiarization with coding in Swift, and working in the Xcode enviroment.
+  * Build basic UI.
+  * Create list format, where the user can input things they want to track.
+  * Maintain user data, so their list does not disappear when they exit the app.
+  * Create ranking system, so that every day the user can assign a value to how they're feeling regarding a specific symptom.
+* Kiran
+  * Familiarization with coding in Swift, and working in the Xcode enviroment.
+  * Build basic UI.
+  * For each item tracked, maintain a list of days where the user can input data about that item.
+  * Make sure that the visual representation of the rank each day is clean, and does more than just boil down their emotion to a number.
+  * Maintain the data that the user inputs for each day.
+* Kasia
+  * Familiarization with coding in Swift, and working in the Xcode enviroment.
+  * Build basic UI.
+  * Maintain user data, so that their list does not disappear when they exit the app.
+  * Calculate the average severity of a symptom given how they've felt each day.
+* Nicolas
+   * Familiarization with coding in Swift, and working in the Xcode enviroment.
+   * Build basic UI.
+   * Create list format, where the user can input things they want to track.
+   * Create ranking system, so that every day the user can assign a value to how they're feeling regarding a specific symptom.

+ ### Initial Burnup Chart

+ ### Initial Scrum Board

+ ### Scrum Times